keesschollaart81/case.schollaart.net/_posts/2018-05-26-serverless-ai-in-my-backyard.md

 ## The 'problem'

-When you have kids, you know: they leave doors open.
+When you have kids, you know they leave doors open.
 In this case, the gate in the fence.
-This does not have to be a big problem, except when there are bike's unlocked in the backyard, we don't want them to be stolen!
+This does not have to be a big problem, except when there are bikes unlocked in the backyard, we don't want them to be stolen!

 I have a Home Automation platform running, but I don't want to equip my bikes with sensors.
 I also don't want to put sensors on this wooden gate in my fence.

-How can I monitor this situation and being alerted when this occurs?
+How can I monitor this situation and be alerted when this happens?

 <img src="/img/2018/the-problem.jpeg"/>